Ponmudiyar

-Ponmudiyār (Tamil: பொன்முடியார்) was a poetess of the Sangam period, to whom four verses of the Sangam literature have been attributed, including verse 14 of the Tiruvalluva Maalai.
+Ponmudiyār (Tamil: பொன்முடியார்) was a poet of the Sangam period, to whom four verses of the Sangam literature have been attributed, including verse 14 of the Tiruvalluva Maalai.

 Biography

 Ponmudiyar lived during the time of the Chera king Thagadur Erindha Peruncheral Irumporai.
-She was the well-wisher of the Athiyaman king Nedumananji, who is known for giving an eternal gooseberry fruit to Avvaiyar I, and has written in praise of him.
+She was the well-wisher of the Athiyaman king Nedumananji, who is known for giving an eternal gooseberry fruit to Avvaiyar, and has written in praise of him.

 Contribution to the Sangam literature

 Ponmudiyar wrote four Sangam verses, including three in Purananuru (verses 299, 310, and 312) and one in Tiruvalluva Maalai (verse 14).

 Views on Valluvar and the Kural

 Ponmudiyar opines about Valluvar and the Kural text thus: